-- appraisal procedures for significant A fraud register is maintained new initiatives and commitments; - A sophisticated approach to treasury management, which is subject to external review each year; - Regular reporting to the appropriate committee on key business objectives, targets and outcomes: - Board approved whistle-blowing and anti-theft and corruption policies; - Board approved fraud policies, covering prevention, detection and reporting, together with recoverability of assets; - Regular monitoring of loan covenants and requirements for new loan facilities.
+- Established authorisation and appraisal procedures for significant A fraud register is maintained new initiatives and commitments; and is reviewed annually by th - A sophisticated approach to treasury management, which is subject to external review each year; - Regular reporting to the appropriate committee on key business objectives, targets and outcomes; - Board approved whistle-blowing and anti-theft and corruption policies; - Board approved fraud policies, covering prevention, detection and reporting, together with recoverability of assets; - Regular monitoring of loan covenants and requirements for new loan facilities.

-and is reviewed annually by the Audit Committee.
+A fraud register is maintained and is reviewed annually by the Audit Committee.
 During the year there were no reports of actual or suspected frauds.